mattermost/mattermost-developer-documentation/site/content/blog/2021-04-19-nodes-automation-image.md

 - Created GitLab  pipelines to release new AMIs for kops clusters using cloud provisioner with rotator module and its improved capabilities in-place.
 - Created GitLab pipelines for releasing new AMIs on EKS clusters using rotatorctl.

 {{< figure src="/blog/2021-04-19-nodes-automation-image/kops-flow.png" alt="Kops Pipeline Flow">}}

 The flow of node rotation for our kops clusters

 {{< figure src="/blog/2021-04-19-nodes-automation-image/eks-flow.png" alt="EKS Pipeline Flow">}}

-The flow of node rotation for our eks clusters
+The flow of node rotation for our AWS EKS clusters